Media Innovation Fund

 MediaInnovationFund_1280x720px.jpg

-THE 2024 CALL FOR APPLICATIONS IS NOW CLOSED!
+THE 2025 CALL FOR APPLICATIONS IS NOW CLOSED!

-The call for applications for the 2024 cycle of EBU Media Innovation Fund is now closed.
+The call for applications for the 2025 cycle of EBU Media Innovation Fund is now closed.

-The Media Innovation Fund, previously known as the Radio Innovation Fund, has been setup to encourage and support Members to explore innovation projects that would benefit their organizations and the community at large.
+The Media Innovation Fund, previously known as the Radio Innovation Fund, has been set up to encourage and support Members to explore innovation projects that would benefit their organizations and the community at large.

 The Fund is under the supervision of the Radio Committee and Digital Committee and is being managed by a working group from within the EBU.